 The unconditional love of a pet is one of life’s blessings.
 Pets don’t talk back, they never judge and they somehow know when we are happy and when we’re not.
 Best of all, they ask for nothing in return.

 We have many ways to show our affection to our dogs.
 Some owners show it through giving their dogs their favorite treat.
 Others give physical affection.
 Some use play-time to show their love.

 That being said, we can go deeper into the minds of our pets thanks to new developments in the science of dog communication.
-Similar to studies that show dogs have uncanny powers and/or enhanced physical senses we can also identify unique ways dogs express their love for humans.
+As Little Things explains, dogs have uncanny powers and/or enhanced physical senses, we can also identify unique ways dogs express their love for humans.

 - Stares into your eyes